Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- Not seriously damage and employees reputation or humiliate them

 ## Awards:
-- A type of employment contract that set the minimum wage and working condition for a certain ind
+- A type of employment contract that set the minimum wage and working condition for a certain industry or occupation type